jaraen/TitanTricks/README.rst

 Component oriented
 ==================
-TitanTricks has been completely refactored to commonJS modules.
-Following Appcelerator guidelines, the app only uses commonJS modules.
+TitanTricks has been completely refactored to commonJS modules, following Appcelerator guidelines.

 Specific app components are defined inside 'app' folder, using one js file for each component (AppWindow, DemoWin, IndexView...)

-Reusable components are now in commonJS modules, under 'components' folder.
+Also, reusable components are now commonJS modules, under 'app/ui/components' folder.

 All TitanTricks components can be easily reused.
-Copy and paste 'modules' folder and require() them.
-Since TitanTricks modules are organized in types (UI, network, data...), you may want to load in properties of a global object.
-Note that, at this time, TitanTricks only provides UI components, but this may change in future
+Copy and paste 'components' folder and require() them in your project.

 Coding style and commonJS modules